Last updated: January 10, 2023

 3. Bullimah Beach

-Not too far away from the Tessellated Pavement is a junction with a short detour to Bullimah Beach.
+Not too far from the Tessellated Pavement is a junction with a short detour to Bullimah Beach.

 Bullimah Beach is small but picturesque south-west facing beach at the western tip of Gerrin Point, bordered by steep cliffs.